Sunday, December 22, 2024

 Goblins lived in caves or heavily wooded areas.
 Parents would tell their children to beware of these places or else the goblins would hurt them.
 Parents also told their children that if they misbehaved at home, then the goblins would kidnap them.

-There were many legends about these creatures kidnapping children and babies, and sometimes even full-grown women, and hiding them away in their homes, never to be seen from again.
+There were many legends about these creatures kidnapping children and babies, and sometimes even full-grown women, and hiding them away in their homes, never to be seen again.
 This easily could have been the basis for the goblins in the movie The Labyrinth.
 However, sometimes they were not seen as terrifying creatures, but instead as helpful little people.
 The goblins could punish children if they did something wrong but also reward them when necessary.

 Although in most of the cultures where the goblin myth was told, goblins were seen as terrible creatures, the Japanese tengu was often a helpful type of goblin.
 These goblins would look much more like people than their Western counterparts from Europe.
 The tengu was more likely to help a lost traveler to find their way, while an English redcap was much more likely to trick the lost person and later kill and possibly eat them.